CloudburstMC/Cloudburst/server/README.md

 Introduction
 -------------

-Cloudburst is nuclear-powered server software for Minecraft: Bedrock Edition.
+Cloudburst is a server software for Minecraft: Bedrock Edition.
 It has a few key advantages over other server software:

 * Written in Java, Cloudburst is faster and more stable.